drewloveland/drewloveland.github.io/_posts/2019-5-1-Remove-VDS-ESXi.md

 Cannot remove the host 'hostname' because it's part of VDS 'VDSwitchname'
 ```
 &nbsp;
 In these cases, ***the host must first be removed from the VDS***.
 In addition, ***the host must be removed from any cluster and in a Disconnected state***.
+Of course, this can be done in PowerCLI which is easier for multiple hosts.
 &nbsp;
-Of course, this can be done in PowerCLI which is easier for multiple hosts.
-In my case, I wanted the scope to be all ESXi hosts which were not connected (Disconnected, Not Responding, or Maintenance Mode):
+First, define the scope: in my case, I wanted to remove all ESXi hosts which were not Connected (Disconnected, Not Responding, or Maintenance Mode):
 ```ruby
 $hosts = Get-VMHost | where{$_.ConnectionState -ne "Connected"}
 ```